redis/redis-doc/topics/twitter-clone.md

 Key-value stores basics
 ---
 The essence of a key-value store is the ability to store some data, called _value_, inside a key.
 This data can later be retrieved only if we know the exact key used to store it.
 There is no way to search something by value.
+In a sense, it is like a very large hash/dictionary, but it is persistent, i.e. when your application ends, the data doesn't go away.
 So for example I can use the command SET to store the value *bar* at key *foo*:

     SET foo bar